NorthSideBenji

-Jaiden Anthony Watson (January 25, 1998), better known by his stage name NorthSideBenji, is a Canadian rapper and musician from Brampton, Ontario.
+Jaiden Anthony Watson (born January 25, 1998), better known by his stage name NorthSideBenji, is a Canadian rapper and musician from Brampton, Ontario.
 Benji gained recognition from his Certified Gold single "Levels", which featured Toronto rapper Houdini.
 The single was released in December 2018, and was the only supporting single of his debut extended play, Caviar Dreams, which was released on January 18, 2019.
 He released his second EP Frienemy on September 6, 2019.

 Career

 NorthSideBenji began rapping in 2016 where he released numerous freestyles and songs.
 He released several singles and built a digital following of over 33,000 fans.
 He is independently signed to Music 4 Life.
 He released the single "Again" on October 31, 2017, and "Confessions" on December 11, 2017.